mimove/Coupling-API/README.md

     cwipiEntropy      true;
     cwipiDsDt         true;

-In this mode, the solver will create a pointwise interpolation of the flow fields, along with a cwipiPstream object with the calls:
+In this mode, the solver will create a pointwise interpolation of the flow fields, along with a cwipiPstream object:

     volPointInterpolation pInterp(mesh);
     cwipiPstream coupling(runTime, mesh, thermo, couplingFIelds, pInterp);